Senator Tom Cotton Attacks &Pizza For Supporting Abortion Access and Making "Lousy" Pizza

 The perfect example of this mindset, according to Cotton? &pizza.

 Cotton says the company doesn’t offer paid parental leave to its employees, but it will pay for them to get a tattoo with the company logo.
 “If you want to be a walking billboard for your employer, &pizza will foot the bill.
 But if you’re pregnant with a child, tough luck,” Cotton says.
-Cotton’s office tells Washingtonian that the Senator decided to single out &pizza specifically in his remarks because it seemed to be the only company on the list with that particular hypocrisy.
+Cotton’s office tells Washingtonian that the Senator decided to single out &pizza specifically in his remarks because it seemed to be the only company on the list with that particular hypocrisy, as he sees it.

 On the Senate floor, Cotton also said he would call for a boycott of &pizza, “but you could just skip them because their pizza is lousy anyway.”

-Note: This story has been updated with additional comment from Tom Cotton’s office and new tweets from Lastoria.